La Cenerentola: Act 2

-Magnifico frets over the competition his daughters now face from the strange lady ("Sia qualunque delle figlie"), but Cenerentola isn't interested in the "prince," saying she's fallen in love with his servant.
-An overjoyed Ramiro steps forward; however, Cenerentola tells him that she's going home and doesn't want him to follow her.
+Magnifico frets over the competition his daughters now face from the strange lady ("Sia qualunque delle figlie"), but Cenerentola is not interested in the "prince," saying she has fallen in love with his servant.
+An overjoyed Ramiro steps forward; however, Cenerentola tells him that she is going home and does not want him to follow her.
 If he really cares for her, she says, he will find her, giving him one of a matching pair of bracelets.
 The prince determines to do exactly that ("Sì, ritrovarla io giuro").

 Meanwhile, Magnifico confronts the disguised Dandini, insisting that he choose one of his daughters to marry.
-Dandini tries to stall but is forced to admit that he's actually the valet and not the prince at all (duet: "Un segreto d’importanza").
+Dandini tries to stall but is forced to admit that he is actually the valet and not the prince at all (duet: "Un segreto d’importanza").

 A furious Magnifico and his daughters return home, where they order Cenerentola, back in rags, to serve them.
 A storm is thundering outside.
 Alidoro sabotages Ramiro's carriage so that it breaks down in front of Magnifico's manor, forcing the prince to take refuge within.
 Ramiro recognizes Cenerentola's bracelet on her right arm; the others comment on the situation (sextet: "Siete voi?").
 When Ramiro threatens Cenerentola's recalcitrant family, she asks him to forgive them.

 Ramiro and Cenerentola are married and celebrate their wedding at the palace.
 Magnifico tries to win the new princess's favor, but she asks only to be acknowledged, at last, as his daughter.
 She reflects on the misfortune to which she was born and the sudden reversal of her fate, then forgives her family for all her past unhappiness, adding that her days of sitting sadly by the fire are over ("Nacqui all'affanno...
 Non più mesta").
 Everyone present acknowledges that she truly is worthy of the throne.